hl7au/au-fhir-ps/input/pagecontent/general-requirements.md

 If the data element is a mandatory element (minimum cardinality is > 0), the element **SHALL** be present *even if* the source system (producer) does not know the value or the reason the value is absent.
 In this circumstance the requirements defined by AU Core for [Missing Must Support and Mandatory Data](https://build.fhir.org/ig/hl7au/au-fhir-core/general-requirements.html#missing-must-support-and-mandatory-data) **SHALL** be applied:

-#### Empty Sections
+#### Empty Sections (very TBD)

 An AU PS producer **SHOULD** omit non-mandatory sections when the section does not have any information and does not know the reason is absent.

 If the section is a mandatory section (minimum cardinality is > 0), the section **SHALL** be present *even if* the source system does not have any information for that section or know the reason the information is absent.

+Refer to the guidance above for No known x

 In the circumstance where the system knows the reason for absence: